 Have you considered federal loans and grants?

-Don’t cosign any student loan before you make sure that there aren’t better options out there, said Melanie Hanson, Editor in Chief at EDI Refinance.
+Don’t cosign any student loan before you make sure that there aren’t better options out there, said Melanie Hanson, Senior Editor at Hyperlynxmedia.
 “Specifically, I’m referring to the FAFSA, (Free Application for Federal Student Aid).
 This master application is something that every college student should fill out to get access to Pell grants and [Federal] student loans,” she said.

 Federally-backed student loans have the best available interest rates and the most-forgiving repayment policies.
 “If you’re about to cosign a loan for your child, make sure it’s the best loan they can get before proceeding.”